dojo/docs/dojox/grid/EnhancedGrid/plugins/Filter.rst

-contains     string                                2                        The value of the 1st operand contains that of the 2nd operand startsWith   string                                2                        The value of the 1st operand starts with that of the 2nd operand endsWith     string                                2                        The value of the 1st operand ends with that of the 2nd operand
+contains     string                                2                        The value of the 1st operand contains that of the 2nd operand startsWith   string                                2                        The value of the 1st operand starts with that of the 2nd operand endsWith     string                                2                        The value of the 1st operand ends with that of the 2nd operand isEmpty      string, number, date, time, boolean   1                        The value is empty
 ===========  ====================================  =======================  ================================================================================